aranab/sassy-codearx/README.md

 ## Minimizing JavaScript with Uglify:
  - ['jQuery'](https://www.npmjs.com/package/jquery) is for using JavaScript in our project.
- - Install command as dependencies: `npm install jquery --save`
+ - Install command as dependencies: `> npm install jquery --save`
+ - [grunt-contrib-concat](https://www.npmjs.com/package/grunt-contrib-concat) is concatenate all javascript files and make single file and then run the uglify task.
  - ['grunt-contrib-uglify'](https://www.npmjs.com/package/grunt-contrib-uglify) is for using minify
    the JavaScript into a single file.
- - Install command as devDependencies: `npm install grunt-contrib-uglify --save-dev`
+ - Install command as devDependencies: `> npm install grunt-contrib-uglify --save-dev`
  - ['grunt-contrib-uglify'](https://www.npmjs.com/package/grunt-contrib-uglify) must be
    configured inside [gruntfile.js](https://github.com/aranab/sassy-codearx/blob/master/gruntfile.js)
  - Compile command: Run `> grunt uglify`

+ ## For this project task running commands:
+  - Default: Run `> grunt`
+  - For build: Run `> grunt build`
+  - For cleaning the output files: Run `> grunt clean`
+  - For linting the javascript code: Run `> grunt jshint`

 ## Preparing the assets:
  - Images are goes to image folder